 How long does the program take to complete?

 If you attend full time, it will take you two years (four semesters) to complete the program.
-If you have a B.A. in linguistics from MSU, you may be eligible for the linked program, in which case, the M.A. degree can be completed in three semesters.
+If you are pursuing a B.A. in linguistics from MSU, you may be eligible for the linked program, in which case, the M.A. degree can be completed in three semesters.
 It is also possible to attend as a part-time student, but you must finish within six years.
 The six-year period begins with the semester of the first course you plan to apply to the degree.

 Can I take M.A.
 TESOL classes through Lifelong Education?